algorandfoundation/algokit-utils-ts/docs/code/modules/types_composer.md

 Ƭ **AlgoKitComposerParams**: `Object`

-Parameters to create an `AlgoKitComposer`.
+Parameters to create an `TransactionComposer`.

 #### Type declaration